kresschaan/reqres-web-application/README.md

 ## Description

-The ReqRes Web Application is about displaying a list of users from the ReqRes API and functionality to add a new user to the list.
+The ReqRes Web Application is about displaying a list of users from the ReqRes API and with the functionality of adding new users to the list.

 ### Project Structure: